metafloor/bwip-js/README.md

 server.
 (JavaScript-based servers should use the bwipjs code directly - it will be a lot more performant.)

-For details on how to use this service, see [[Online Barcode API]].
+For details on how to use this service, see [Online Barcode API](https://github.com/metafloor/bwip-js/wiki/Online-Barcode-API).

 ## Node.js Request Handler

 The online barcode API is implemented as a Node.js application.
 The code used for the service is available as part of the bwipjs source code.
-See the [[Online Barcode API]] for details on how the URL query parameters must be structured.
+See the [Online Barcode API](https://github.com/metafloor/bwip-js/wiki/Online-Barcode-API) for details on how the URL query parameters must be structured.

 A working, minimal example of how to use the request handler can be found in `server.js`: